pathanin-kht/Price-Comparison-Tool/README.md

 - Displays results indicating which item is the cheapest per unit and how much cheaper it is compared to others.

 ## Language Support
 Currently, this tool supports **only the Thai language**.
-All the instructions and interface elements are displayed in Thai.
 Future versions may include multi-language support.

 ## How to use
 1. Input the price and quantity for each item you want to compare.